BYRON INGEMAR ‘BOSS’ JOHNSON

 Later in life, during the 1930s as his political career began to take off, he became Commissioner of Lacrosse and worked to provide playing fields and equipment for youngsters throughout British Columbia.
 In his final year as president of the British Columbia Lacrosse Association, 3,600 sticks and 36 sets of goal nets were distributed in 1936 under Johnson’s promotion committee.

-On the playing fields of politics, Johnson led a Liberal-Conservative coalition government for five years and is primarily remembered for introducing mandatory health insurance in British Columbia and the first provincial sales tax to pay for that coverage.
+On the playing fields of politics, Byron Johnson led a Liberal-Conservative coalition government for five years and is primarily remembered for introducing mandatory health insurance in British Columbia and the first provincial sales tax to pay for that coverage.
 His government also began construction on the diking network in the Fraser Valley in the wake of the devastating 1948 floods.
+His legacy however in provincial politics has been overshadowed by John Hart who preceded him and W.A.C.
+Bennett who followed.

-Just as his stint as Premier of British Columbia would be remembered, ‘Boss’ Johnson was a transitional figure also in the game of lacrosse – a reliable player who excelled well during his time but nevertheless found himself book-ended and overshadowed by greatness that came both before and after him.
+Just as his transitional stint as Premier of British Columbia would be remembered, ‘Boss’ Johnson was a transitional figure also in the game of lacrosse – a reliable player who excelled well during his time but nevertheless found himself book-ended by greatness that came both before and after him.